shaunmahony/chip-seq-tutorial/index.md

 ### Reb1 ChIP-exo

-For this analysis we will be using [ChIP-exo](http://www.sciencedirect.com/science/article/pii/S0092867411013511) datasets.
-For this experiment immunoprecipitation was performed with antobodies against Reb1.
-Reb1 recognizes a specific sequence (`TTACCCG`) and is involved in many aspects of transcriptional regulation by all three yeast RNA polymerases and promotes formation of nucleosome-free regions (NFRs) ([Hartley & Madhani:2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2677553/);  [Raisner:2005](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2039754/)).
+For this analysis, we will be using [ChIP-exo](http://www.sciencedirect.com/science/article/pii/S0092867411013511) datasets.
+For this experiment, immunoprecipitation was performed with antibodies against Reb1.
+Reb1 recognizes a specific sequence (`TTACCCG`), is involved in many aspects of transcriptional regulation by all three yeast RNA polymerases, and promotes formation of nucleosome-free regions (NFRs) ([Hartley & Madhani:2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2677553/);  [Raisner:2005](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2039754/)).

 <div class="alert alert-info" role="alert">
 Although this is ChIP-exo data, in this tutorial we will mostly analyze it as if it were standard ChIP-seq.
 We will explain peculiarities of ChIP-exo analysis in a dedicated tutorial.